• Skip to primary navigation

 List of The Spice Hunter's certified gluten-free spices.

-Trader Joe’s says on its website that if any of its products claim to be “gluten free,” that the product has been validated to contain less than 20 ppm of gluten.
+Trader Joe’s says if any of its products claim to be “gluten-free,” the product has been validated to contain less than 20 ppm of gluten.

 Spice Confusion

-I know so many of you have wondered if your spices are gluten free.
-It’s definitely hard to know what brands you can trust these days.
+I know many of you have wondered if your spices are gluten-free.
+It’s hard to know what brands you can trust these days.

 However, the gluten-free community can take solace in the following: